vhpei/Project_2/Disclaimer.md

 redistribution, or modification of the data.

 This repository may include links or references to external sources or third-party websites.
-I have no control over the content, availability, or privacy practices of those external sources.
+We have no control over the content, availability, or privacy practices of those external sources.
 The inclusion of any such links does not necessarily imply a recommendation or endorsement of the views expressed within them.

 We reserve the right to modify, update, or remove the content of this repository without prior notice.